What is a Holdout Testing?

-Holdout testing is the process of reviewing your email marketing program to quantify if the campaigns being sent are generating increased engagement/conversions vs not sending anything.
-Are these campaigns/automation really giving an incremental increase in engagement/conversions/revenue that would otherwise not be realized.
+Holdout testing is the process of reviewing your email marketing program to quantify if the campaigns being sent are generating increased engagement metrics/conversions vs not sending anything.
+Are these email campaigns/automation really giving an incremental increase in engagement metrics/conversions/increase in revenue that would otherwise not be realized.

 There are many costs to factor in after you get the results.
-You need to weigh the cost of the email program you are testing.
-Cost of the ESP to send the campaigns, cost to design, code, test, and setup/deploy the campaigns, count your manhours.
+You need to weigh the email marketing packages of the program you are testing.
+Cost of the ESP to send the campaigns, cost to design, code, test, and setup/deploy the email campaigns, count your manhours.
 Use that as part of the cost of doing campaigns.
 A small increase in revenue may be outweighed by the costs of that program.

-Depending on your list size, type of campaign/automation and mailing frequency, this type of test may take 30-90 days to complete.
+Depending on your list size, type of email campaigns/automation and mailing frequency, this type of holdout test may take 30-90 days to complete.

 For example: If you run a cart abandonment program, you should first know what your natural cart abandonment return rate is with no program running.
 In other words, how many people come back on their own, with no messaging to buy what’s in their cart.
 How many come back the first day, the second day, the third and so on.